PyDMD/PyDMD/README.md

 bopdmd.fit(X, t)
 ```

-Provided below is an example output and call of the `plot_summary()` function when given a DMD model fitted to mean-centered flow past a cylinder data available at <ins>dmdbook.com/DATA.zip</ins>.
-A rank-12 exact DMD model was used to generate this summary.
-Notice how eigenvalues, modes, and dynamics are color-coded to indicate associations, and that eigenvalue marker sizes indicate spatiotemporal mode amplitudes or importance.
+Provided below is an example call to the `plot_summary()` function when given a DMD model fitted to mean-centered flow past a cylinder data available at <ins>dmdbook.com/DATA.zip</ins>.
+A rank-12 exact DMD model was used to generate this figure.
+Eigenvalues, modes, and dynamics are color-coded to indicate associations.
+Eigenvalue marker sizes also indicate spatiotemporal mode amplitudes or importance.

 Plotter documentation can be found [here](https://pydmd.github.io/PyDMD/plotter.html).
 ```python3
 from pydmd.plotter import plot_summary